The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Turkey’s strategic calculus is shifting.
 Turkish Foreign Minister Hakan Fidan has described transatlantic ties as a strategic necessity and called the Ankara summit a historic opportunity to reaffirm NATO unity.

-Turkey has been progressively distancing itself from Moscow — reducing energy dependence on Russian supply, pruning economic and defence ties, and delivering pro-alliance messaging in the months leading to the summit.
+Turkey has been progressively distancing itself from Moscow — reducing energy dependence on Russian supply, pruning economic and defense ties, and delivering pro-alliance messaging in the months leading to the summit.

 Turkey’s own agenda for the Ankara summit extends beyond bilateral rehabilitation.